-While others have suggested that this is because of data limitations and the model’s implication of complex multitrophic dynamics (Kerby chapter, Durant et al. 2007), we argue that there are additional key methodological and conceptual reasons that make it difficult to determine whether this hypothesis is widely supported in the context of climate change.
+While others have suggested that this is because of data limitations and the model’s implication of complex multitrophic dynamics (Kerby chapter, Durant et al. 2007), we argue that there are key methodological and conceptual reasons that make it difficult to determine whether this hypothesis is widely supported in the context of climate change.
 Below, we introduce the current objectives of the trophic mismatch literature, and then discuss how studies are not rigorously testing the Cushing hypothesis or defining pre-climate change baselines.

-To put our points in context, we reviewed the phenological mismatch literature.
+To put our argument in context, we reviewed the phenological mismatch literature.
 We examined 41 observational studies that evaluated the effects of a change in relative timing on the fitness or a performance (hereafter referred to as performance) of the consumer (see Appendix for details).
 These studies largely focused on: i) documenting how climate change is affecting the timing of a trophic interaction and how those changes have affected the consumer’s fitness; and ii) advancing the theory necessary to predict long-term demographic changes due to changes in synchrony.
 The ultimate goal of these studies is to predict the impacts of climate change on ecological communities (hereafter called ‘climate change’ studies).
 There have also been studies that aim to understand the underlying processes related to timing (e.g., coevolution, life history trade offs, food web dynamics) that drive consumer or resource dynamics (hereafter called ‘fundamental studies’), independently of climate change.
 Combined, these studies have improved our understanding of the importance of the relative timing of an interaction for consumer fitness.

 i) Testing fundamental theory

 The Cushing hypothesis offers a testable, generally applicable hypothesis for predicting the magnitude and direction of demographic changes in response to climate-change driven shifts in synchrony (Figure 2).
 To date, much research in the biological impacts of climate change literature has focused on the direct relationships between organisms and the environment (Cleland et al. 2007 (TREE); Korner?; Pau et al. 2011?) rather than testing theory (O’Connor et al. 2012).
 However, progress on the Cushing hypothesis requires tests of a diversity of ecological and evolutionary theory.
-This represents the major challenge of the hypothesis and, possibly, why support for it has been so mixed.
+This represents the major challenge of the hypothesis and—we argue—may be why support for it has been so mixed.

 Many mechanisms can produce the Cushing curve, and they most likely vary across systems, space and time.
-For example, mechanisms arising from life-history theory (Box 1) can produce the Cushing curve—as consumers maximize their fitness through ideal timing with their primary resource—and this forms the theoretical basis for the original hypothesis.
+For example, mechanisms arising from life-history theory (Box 1) can produce the Cushing curve—as consumers maximize their fitness through ideal timing with their primary resource—this forms the theoretical basis for the original hypothesis.
 The Cushing hypothesis, however, is also connected to food web theory (Box 1), since it is about the timing of a consumer to its food resource.
-However, studies deviate in what forces they hypothesize to control the peak in the food resource (a critical component of the Cushing curve, see our Figure 1).
+However, studies deviate in what forces they hypothesize control the peak in the food resource (a critical component of the Cushing curve, see our Figure 1).
 For example, in aquatic systems—where top-down forces are generally more common compared to terrestrial systems—many studies suggest that the resource peak is controlled by release from, or predation by, a consumer (CITES?).
 This is a very different hypothesis from others that suggest seasonality in the environment produces the resource peak (CITES).
 In terrestrial systems, the relative contributions of bottom-up vs. top-down effects on consumer dynamics remains poorly understood (e.g. Boggs and Inouye).